kana800/obsidian-helper-scripts/journal/README.md

 <h3 align="center">journal</h3>

-simple program that takes in journal entries and add them to the markdown file; at the end of the end [timer](https://wiki.archlinux.org/title/Systemd/Timers) will kick up and move journal entries to the _obsidian vault_
+simple program that takes in journal entries and add them to the markdown file; at the end of the day a [timer](https://wiki.archlinux.org/title/Systemd/Timers) will kick up and move journal entries to the _obsidian vault_.

 program will _create a markdown file_ when the first entry is entered; and then add the other entries according to the time.